ndhwyd/roc-rk3399-pc_openbsd/README.md

 ##### Credits:

-Thanks to Ayufan, Mark Kettenis and all people of the OpenBSD project .
+Thanks to all peaople from U-Boot and the OpenBSD project.